 - Forget the idea that language is a “talent” you either have or you don’t.
 He claims to have thought he was completely useless at them before starting with Spanish!
 This myth of language learning talent also comes up in Lonsdale’s talk.

 - Remember, it’s almost impossible to know nothing of a language.
 With nearby languages, there are cognates, i.e. words with the same root.
 For example, English shares roots of -tion words with Latinate languages like Spanish and Italian.

 As an Italian learner, it’s very useful for me to be able to guess at words like nazione (nation).
 Meanwhile, even the most unrelated languages now have a shared vocabulary (Coca-Cola, anyone?).

 - Take advantage of the internet to start communicating right away.
 If you live in a city, there will almost certainly be people who speak your target language around.
-Otherwise, find friends of friends who would be willing to Skype you from time to time, or check out websites like italki to find a language exchange partner.
+Otherwise, find friends of friends who would be able to talk with you online you from time to time.
+You can even check out italki to find a professional tutor for one-on-one lessons.